kszeto20/keys/README.md

 We also wanted to implement (but couldn't due to time constraints):
 - parentheses, quotation marks, and backslashes being parsed properly
 - all `~`'s being replaced with the user's home directory
+- using `<<` to redirect from a string of text to the stdin of a command (would work by writing the string to a temporary file, then redirecting as usual from that file)
 ## Functions
 Due to time constraints, I will only be listing ones present in `.h` files (as all others are only helpers to these functions).
 ### `keys.c`